ModelEarth/community-data/process/python/bea/README.md

 	jupyter nbconvert --to notebook --inplace --execute us_econ.ipynb

+If the above does not work,
-You may need to run `pip install notebook` after installing Python.
+you may need to run `pip install notebook` after installing Python.

 	pip install notebook

-You may also need to create a virtual environment.
+You may also need to create a virtual environment and install libraries.

 	python3 -m venv env &&
-	source env/bin/activate
+	source env/bin/activate &&
+	pip install pandas  &&
+	pip install tqdm

+Avoid pip3 in virtual environment

 If you encounter [500: Internal Server Error](https://stackoverflow.com/questions/36851746/jupyter-notebook-500-internal-server-error)